- Course Code:

 This course examines some of the key dimensions of security governance in contemporary world politics.
 Our work in the course will include reflecting on the concepts and institutions that govern global security, the effects of professional humanitarian and development concerns, neoliberal reform in changing the political landscape of security, and the evolution in practices such as statebuilding, policing, surveillance and rendition.
 We will also reflect on historical resonances with colonial counter-insurgency practices across the globe.
 Overall, we will seek to develop a deep understanding of the political structures, personnel, dynamics, ideologies and imperatives of security provision as a global and evolving phenomenon.

 Objectives and learning outcomes of the course

-- An understanding of academic literatures and debates on security and governance
+- To have a sound appreciation of the scholarly literatures and debates on security governance